-at such charge as may from time to time be fixed in relation thereto by the telecommunication utility.
+at a charge from time to time fixed in relation thereto by the Utility.

-(3) "Directory", in subsections (1) and (2), includes in relation to a subscriber who is engaged in any trade, profession or business and as such pays any such rental as is payable by a person who rents an installation for business purposes, a section in which the entries are classified according to the trade profession or business of subscribers.
+(3) In subsections (1) and (2), "Directory" includes in relation to a subscriber who is engaged in any trade, profession or business and as such pays the rental payable by a person who rents an installation for business purposes, a section in which the entries are classified according to the trade, profession or business of subscribers.